oneananda/AWS_Operations/Learning/010 AWS Firewall Manager/README.md

 5. **Fits Your Needs**: You can customize Firewall Manager to suit your specific security needs.
 Whether you need to protect a simple website or a complex, multi-account environment, it lets you tailor policies so they fit just right.

+### Why It’s Useful:

+- **Save Time and Effort**: You set the rules once, and Firewall Manager takes care of the rest.
+No more manually configuring firewalls for every new project or resource.
+- **Peace of Mind**: Knowing that your security policies are consistently enforced across all your accounts means one less thing to worry about.
+- **Stay Ahead of Issues**: With its monitoring and reporting features, you can quickly spot non-compliant resources and address them before they become a problem.

+AWS Firewall Manager is like having a security expert who never sleeps, constantly watching over your AWS environment, making sure everything is as secure as it should be, and doing the heavy lifting of policy enforcement and monitoring.
+It’s designed to make your life easier and your cloud environment safer!